-One of the most frequent threats to trees, and the most common reason for making a TPO, is the proposed development of land upon which trees are growing.
+One of the most frequent threats to trees, and the commonest reason for making a TPO, is proposed development of land upon which trees are growing.
 Trees however offer considerable benefits to a development site, including a diversity of landscape, maturity, provide vital habitat for wildlife, improve air quality and provide shade, which assists in energy conservation.
 In order to decide which trees are suitable for retention developers and the City Council will be required to undertake a balanced assessment approach, as provided within British Standard 5837: 2005 "Trees In Relation to Construction - Recommendations".

-The Council gives pre-application advice and guidance for stakeholders such as developers, builders and architects.
-Schemes are frequently amended to ensure that significant trees are properly retained often through a process of working with the applicant to reach mutually acceptable solutions to the conflicts that can arise.
+The Council gives pre-application advice and guidance for developers, builders, architects, etc. Schemes are frequently amended to ensure that significant trees are properly retained often through a process of working with the applicant to reach mutually acceptable solutions to the conflicts that can arise.
 Consideration in the future will be given to the creation of a Supplementary Planning Document in respect to trees and development as part of the Local Development Framework process.